 Symptoms of Crohn's disease include:

-- diarrhoea – sometimes with blood or mucus
+- diarrhoea that doesn’t clear up – sometimes containing blood or mucus

-- pain in your abdomen (tummy), which can be severe
+- pain in your tummy (abdomen), which can be severe

 - weight loss